 Keeping holiday plates full

-Comic Relief US, a charity Walgreens has partnered with for the past seven years and the organization behind Red Nose Day, is helping organizations like Boys & Girls Clubs of Philadelphia this past holiday season with The Full Plate Project: their initiative designed to provide urgent relief for children and their families facing hunger.
+Comic Relief US, a charity Walgreens has partnered with for the past six years and the organization behind Red Nose Day, is helping organizations like Boys & Girls Clubs of Philadelphia this holiday season with The Full Plate Project: their initiative designed to provide urgent relief for children and their families facing hunger.
 In the U.S. alone, an estimated 18 million children have faced food insecurity this year, not knowing where their next meal will come from.

 “Holiday meals are a time of amazing abundance for many people,” says Alison Moore, CEO of Comic Relief US.
 “Whatever holiday you celebrate in the winter, chances are it’s food-centric, so this is something that should be top-of-mind for people: that a growing number of Americans are becoming food-insecure and are missing meals in many cases.”